-The IRS has an overseas office in Riyadh, Saudi Arabia, as well as in Bonn, Caracas, Guam, London, Mexico City, Nassau, Ottawa, Paris, Puerto Rico, Rome, Sao Paulo, Singapore, Sydney, and Tokyo.
-Overseas military and civilian taxpayers also can get information and answers to their tax questions by calling the IRS International tax assistance office in Washington, D.C. at 202-874-1460. ■
+The IRS has overseas offices in Riyadh, Bonn, London, Mexico City, Nassau, Ottawa, Paris, Rome, Santiago, Singapore, Sydney, and Tokyo.
+Overseas military and civilian taxpayers also can get information and answers to their tax questions by calling the IRS International tax assistance office in Washington, D.C. at 202-874-1460.